-Summer is slowly starting to turn its back away, and September is one of the key months for your garden.
+Summer is slowly fading away, and September is one of the key months for your garden tasks.

 Lawn, vegetable patch, flowers, trees and shrubs all clamor for special attention, and this short list will help you satisfy them all without any undue worries.